Dylan Mattingly

 for 8 singers, 6 dancers, and chamber orchestra

-text and co-conceived by Thomas Bartscherer
+text and co-conception by Thomas Bartscherer

 375'